MoBaioumy/OxMinesweepers/bootcamp1/README.md

 This session will cover the basics of Linux and show some common command line tools.

 #### Python Basics and Examples (1 hour)
 This session discuss common Python libraries (like numpy and matplotlib).
 This will be used in an example where a dynamical system is simulated and a PID controller is implemented.
+The Google Colab notebook for this session will be shared on Slack.

 #### Into to Robotics (30 minutes)
 This session will cover (on a high-level) the essential componnents needed to build an autonomous robot.